slow-session/wellington.session.nz/other_sources.md

 * [current-alphabetical.pdf](/tunebooks/current-alphabetical.pdf "PDF") - PDF containing the Wellington Session tunes in alphabetical order
 * [2bar-by-type.pdf](/tunebooks/2bar-by-type.pdf "PDF") - PDF with just the first two bars of the tunes
 * [2bar-alphabetical.pdf](/tunebooks/2bar-alphabetical.pdf "PDF") - PDF with just the first two bars of the tunes in alphabetical order
-* [slow-favourite-alphabetical.pdf](/tunebooks/slow-favourite-alphabetical.pdf "PDF") - Frequently played tunes in the slow session in a tunebook
-* [2bar-slow-favourite-alphabetical.pdf](/tunebooks/2bar-slow-favourite-alphabetical.pdf "PDF") - PDF with the first two bars of frequently played slow session tunes

 These tunebooks were last updated at: Thu 22 Aug 2019 16:07:37 NZST